Michael-S-Phillips/Argyre_feldspar_mapping/README.md

 ## Repository Overview

-This repository contains the submission materials for the manuscript titled **"Ancient Anorthositic Complexes: Widespread in Lower Martian Crust"**, intended for publication in 2025.
+This repository contains the submission materials for the manuscript titled **"Ancient Anorthosites on Mars: Widespread in the Lower Crust"**, intended for publication in 2025.
 The materials are organized to facilitate review and reproducibility.

 ## Contents